 One last effort more - I contacted a big publisher who published two books for me - "Ethiopia Ki Lok Kaythayen-1" (Folktales of Ethiopia-1), and "Ethiopia Ki Lok Kathayen-2" (Folktales of Ethiopia-2) in 2018.
 They took two years to come out in the market, but still not up to my expectation....

 Later I got published two books more from the same publisher - "Sheba Ki Rani Makeda" and "Raja Solomon" which came out in January 2019.
 On contacting the NBT, Delhi, they got ready to publish the translation of one old book "Bengal Ki Lok Kathayen" (Folktales of Bengal).
 This book was published in English in 1889, now published for the first time in Hindi by NBT in 2019 - 130 years later.

 Now the times are different.
 Those times are gone when people took years to produce translation of foreign language books like this (more than a hundred year).
 Now is the time that we should pay attention to translate as many good books as possible not only to preserve them for future but also to enjoy reading them now by other language speaking people.

 Choice of Platform

-Thinking on this line, I re-evaluated myself and came to the conclusion that because just translating the folktales and keeping then with me was not my objective, or was it?
+Thinking on this line, I re-evaluated myself and came to the conclusion that because just translating the folktales and keeping them with me was not my objective, or was it?
 What I will do of them if nobody else could read them?
 I wished I could fulfill my dream - to make these foreign folktales in Hindi available in India's all villages where children would read and listen to these folktales, but nothing was showing me the way, so I decided to be brave and went out of the way.
 Whether anybody publishes my work or not I will not let go my work just waste buried in the boxes.
-I will come out and show to the society that I have contributed something to it and this is it, and accept it O my children considering it as a gift of love from me.
+I will come out and show to the society that I have contributed something to it and this is it, and accept it O my little children considering it as a gift of love from me.

 Thanks everybody for the encouragement.